 The Platinum Card from American Express is another highly popular travel credit card.
 At $695 per year in annual fees, it offers a range of statement credits.

-With this card, you can get credit for either Global Entry or TSA PreCheck every four years when you charge the application fee to your Amex, $15 in Uber ride credits each month (plus an extra $20 credit in December), a $100 hotel credit to use toward qualifying charges when you stay two or more consecutive nights with a brand in The Hotel Collection and up to $100 in statement credits for Saks Fifth Avenue purchases ($50 for January through June and $50 for July through December).
-The Amex Platinum also comes with up to a $200 airline fee credit each year to help you save money on incidentals when you fly with a specific airline of your choice.
+With this card, you can get $100 in credit for either Global Entry or TSA PreCheck every four years when you charge the application fee to your Amex, $15 in Uber ride credits each month (plus an extra $20 credit in December), a $100 hotel credit to use toward qualifying charges when you stay two or more consecutive nights with a brand in The Hotel Collection and up to $100 in statement credits for Saks Fifth Avenue purchases ($50 for January through June and $50 for July through December).
+The Amex Platinum also comes with up to a $200 airline fee credit each year to help you save money on incidentals—like baggage fees—when you fly with a specific airline of your choice.

 All in all, it’s more in statement credits than offered by the Chase Sapphire Reserve or Citi Prestige, but these credits are also less flexible.

 With the Chase Sapphire Reserve or Citi Prestige, almost any kind of travel purchase qualifies for a generous credit.
-That’s not the case with the Amex Platinum, which only offers statement credit for specific types of purchases.
+That’s not the case with the Amex Platinum, which only offers statement credits for specific types of purchases.
 Even with the airline credit, you can only choose one airline, and you have to commit to that airline once per year in January.
 That doesn’t leave much room for choosing the best fares or options for your travels.

 American Express Gold Card